Uhldingen-Mühlhofen: Economy and infrastructure

-Around 12 km² of the commune's territory are still used agriculturally dominated by orchards and vineyards.
+Around 12 km2 of the commune's territory are still used agriculturally dominated by orchards and vineyards.

 A part of the working population commutes into the nearby cities like Überlingen and Friedrichshafen.
 In the town itself people work predominantly in middle class professions.
 There has been a continuing trend from a producing to the service sector.
 In particular, tourism plays an important role.

 Traffic

 Uhldingen-Mühlhofen is on the Bundesstraße B 31 about 7 km east of Überlingen and 3 km west of Meersburg.
 The holiday resort of Unteruhldingen is located distant from the Bundesstraße at the less used Meersburger Straße near the shore of the lake.

 The town can also be reached by trains of the Deutschen Bahn AG on the Stahringen–Friedrichshafen railway.
 The train station is in Oberuhldingen.
 A bus line connects it to Salem and other neighbouring towns and holiday destinations.

 From the lake Uhldingen-Mühlhofen can be reached by the ships of Bodensee-Schiffsbetriebe.
 In particular, there is a connection to the island of Mainau.

-Parallel to the shore is a cycling track from Meersburg to Unteruhldingen, through the protected natural reserve near Seefelden and on to Überlingen.
+Parallel to the shore is a cycling path from Meersburg to Unteruhldingen, through the protected natural reserve near Seefelden and on to Überlingen.

 Main sights

 World heritage site

-It is home to one or more prehistoric pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.
+Uhldingen-Mühlhofen is home to one or more prehistoric pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.